Vivian-Xie/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+Our Piclock idea uses the metaphor of time flowing like sand in an hourglass.
+Instead of showing digital numbers, we display time through three hourglasses on the screen - one for hours, one for minutes, and one for seconds.
+When each time unit fills up, it triggers the next level, just like sand flowing from top to bottom.

+Users can watch the sand move to understand how time passes.
+The buttons allow users to switch between timer mode and regular clock display.

 # Prep for Part 2